-You can now explore this incredible glowing tunnel in Ontario
+You can explore this incredible glowing tunnel in Ontario

 The restored tunnel is only phase one of Brockville's long term vision to create a Railway Park at the site.
 Future phases involve the redevelopment of the former railway Gorge property north of the tunnel and the railway lands to the west.

 Those projects will surely enhance the site, but there's no need to wait to check it out.
-The tunnel is definitely the centrepiece, and it already looks spectacular.
+The tunnel is definitely the centrepiece and looks spectacular.

-Keith Hare / Brockville Railway Tunnel
+Keith Hare / Brockville Railway Tunnel.
+With files from Derek Flack.

 Join the conversation Load comments